Dynamic Clearing and Contagion in Financial Networks: Derivation of Inter-Default Time Continuous-Time Clearing from Discrete-Time Clearing

-In the prior section on a discrete-time model for clearing wealths, we implicitly assumed a constant time-step between each clearing date of $\Dt = 1$ throughout.
+In the prior section on a discrete-time model for clearing cash accounts, we implicitly assumed a constant time-step between each clearing date of $\Dt = 1$ throughout.
 In order to construct a continuous-time clearing model we will begin by making a discrete-time model with an explicit $\Dt>0$ term.
 In fact, this is immediate from the prior construction with a minor alteration to the cash flow term.
-Herein we construct the net cash flow at time $t$ to be given by $\Gd c(t,\Dt) := \int_{t-\Dt}^t dc(s)$ and the nominal liabilities at time $t$ are similarly provided by $\Gd L(t,\Dt) := \int_{t-\Dt}^t dL(s)$ where both $dc$ and $dL$ are discussed above (additionally, we set $dc(-t) = 0$ and $dL(-t) = 0$ for any times $t < 0$).
-The choice of notation for $\Gd c$ and $\Gd L$ are to make explicit the ``change'' inherent in the construction.
+Herein we construct the external cash flow at time $t$ to be given by $\Gd x(t,\Dt) := \int_{t-\Dt}^t dx(s)$ and the nominal liabilities at time $t$ are similarly provided by $\Gd L(t,\Dt) := \int_{t-\Dt}^t dL(s)$ where both $dx$ and $dL$ are discussed in Section~\ref{sec:continuous} (additionally, we set $dx(t) = 0$ and $dL(t) = 0$ for any times $t < 0$).

 With these parameters we can construct the $\Dt$-discrete-time clearing process $V(t,\Dt)$ and exposure matrix $A(t,\Dt,V_t(\Dt))$ by: